TimHanewich/Misc-Articles/private-data-llm/readme.md

 }
 ```

 The "humanized" payload above is much easier to understand and draw conclusions from.
-By providing this to the LLM, the LLM is able to extract much more meaning out of this data.
+The LLM is able to extract much more meaning out of this data compared to its raw state.
 By **appending this humanized-version of this private data record to a user question**, the LLM can now answer questions about John such as:

 - What is John's occupation?
 - What is John's father's name?